AlasdairF/Classifier/README.md

 Load the classifier you previously saved:

     obj, err := classifier.Load(`somedir/myshiz.classifier`)
+    // *OR*
+    obj := classifier.MustLoad(`somedir/myshiz.classifier`)

-If you need to reload the categories they are here as a slice of strings:
+If want to retrieve a list of the categories for printing then they are here as a slice of a slice bytes:

     categories := obj.Categories // [][]byte